South Texas Independent School District: Student body

-CATE Half-Day Programs
+CATE half-day programs

 The Half-Day Career & Technology Program began in August 1996.
 Through the program, students with special needs can take the majority of their academic classes at their home high schools and take career and technology classes at STISD high schools.
 The purpose of the Half-Day Career & Technology Program is to teach students in a real work environment so they gain a marketable edge in the workforce.

 The following high schools offer the following programs: